logv/sybil/docs/DESIGN.md

 files' are used to prevent files from being changed while another process is reading them.
 There are 3 main locks in a given DB:

-* table info lock: used any time a table is read
+* table info lock: used (and held briefly) any time a table is read
 * table digestion lock: used to prevent multiple 'digestion' processes from running at once
 * block specific lock: used when collating a block in the digestion process